 When a tweeter is designed, many factors are taken into account to produce the best sound quality and dispersion at the lowest cost.
 Different materials are used to ensure that the tweeter remains light, yet sturdy enough to hold its shape when the volume is turned up high; they don’t want the shape to warp if there is a lot of movement and vibration.

-To create different sounds and quality, manufacturers utilize a range of tweeter shapes and materials when making tweeters.
+To create different sounds and various levels of sound quality, manufacturers utilize a range of tweeter shapes and materials when making tweeters.
 Understanding the characteristics of these will help you make a better decision about what kind of tweeters you require for your speakers.

 What Do Tweeters Do?